 The premium for your policy is based on your annual estimated payroll.
 An audit is simply the assessment of the total payroll for all officers, employees, subcontractors, and casual laborers.
-The audit also makes sure officers, employees and subcontractors are properly classified according to the job they perform.
+The audit also makes sure officers, employees and subcontractors are properly classified according to the jobs they perform.

 How to Avoid Audit Surprises

 Because your workers’ compensation premium is based on the estimated payroll of your business during the policy period, any additions of employees or job duties may result in a change to your premium.
-You should inform your insurance agent of all changes so that we can make any necessary adjustments to your policy.
-Also make sure that you collect proof of an active workers’ compensation policy or a valid exemption for each subcontractor that you use.
+You should inform your insurance agent of all changes so we can be notified to make any necessary adjustments to your policy.
+Also make sure you collect proof of an active workers’ compensation policy or a valid exemption for each subcontractor you use.

 The auditor will make two good faith attempts to contact you to schedule and perform the audit of your policy.
 If you do not allow our auditors to perform the audit, your policy will be cancelled.